Nakhchivan Autonomous Republic: Demographics

 Were it a country, Nakhchivan would be ranked between Malaysia (62nd) and Mauritius (63rd) for its HDI.
-Also, compare it to Iran with HDI 0.749 (75th), Turkey with 0.759 (69th), or Azerbaijan with 0.747 (76th).
+Iran's HDI is 0.749 (75th), Turkey's 0.759 (69th), and Azerbaijan's 0.747 (76th).

 Geography

 Nakhchivan is a semi-desert region that is separated from the main portion of Azerbaijan by Armenia.
 The Zangezur Mountains make up its border with Armenia while the Aras River defines its border with Iran.
 The Araz reservoir located on that river supplies water for agricultural needs and the hydroelectric dam generates power for both Azerbaijan and Iran.

-Nakhchivan is extremely arid and mountainous.
+Nakhchivan is arid and mountainous.
 Its highest peak is Mount Kapudzhukh 3904 m and its most distinctive is İlandağ (Snake Mountain) 2,415 m, which is visible from Nakhchivan City.
 According to legend, the cleft in its summit was formed by the keel of Noah's Ark as the floodwaters abated.
 Qazangödağ 3,829 m is another major peak.